Domain-aware priors stabilize, not merely enable, vertical federated learning in data-scarce coral multi-omics: Acknowledgments

 \section{Acknowledgments}

 The author acknowledges the Stephens et al. research group for making the \textit{Montipora capitata} multi-omics dataset publicly available via Zenodo, enabling reproducible coral stress research.
 The author also thanks the developers of NVIDIA FLARE, PyTorch, and related open-source projects for maintaining critical machine learning infrastructure.
 The author thanks Swarn S. W. for proofreading the final version of the manuscript and providing editorial feedback.
+The author used AI-assisted tools (Claude, Anthropic) for statistical methodology review, numerical consistency verification, and as a learning resource; all scientific content, manuscript text, and figures were produced by the author.
+The author thanks the creators of matplotlib and seaborn for making paper figure creation accessible.
 The author is affiliated with Sri Eshwar College of Engineering as a student and with a research-oriented startup working on multi-omics platforms (Rikoukei Labs FZ-LLC) as a collaborator.
 However, this research was conducted independently and received no institutional or corporate funding, data, or computational resources.
 The author declares no competing interests.